kennyphan02/Coding-Notes/CSCE311 Operating Systems/CHP 42 FSCK And Journaling.md

 ### Metadata Journaling vs Data journaling
 - Recovery is fast, ***but*** normal operation of the file system is slower.
 For each write to disk, we must write to journal first. we are doubling write traffic.
 This is ***Data journaling***
-- Metadata journaling is the same except that user data is not written to the journal.
+	- Metadata journaling is the same except that user data is not written to the journal.  log metadata only after data written